gchq/gaffer-doc/docs/user-guide/query/rest-api/filtering.md

 !!! example ""
-    Here you can see we select the inputs for the function as the `"hours"` property we then use the `MultiplyBy` Koryphe function to transform property and project the result into a transient property named `"minutes"`.
+    Here you can see we select the inputs for the function as the `"hours"` property we then use the `MultiplyBy` Koryphe function to transform a property and project the result into a transient property named `"minutes"`.

     ```json
     {